 The data projector is quite conventional in lecture rooms and auditoriums where slide presentations and instruction is necessary.
-The device efficiently projects computer output onto a screen or wall where it is visible to everyone.
+The device efficiently projects computer output onto a screen (also: types of projector screen) or wall where it is visible to everyone.

 The resolution of data projectors for VGA output is around 1024×768.
 But you can also find 1280×1024 and even higher.

 Most of the data projectors also have inputs for HDMI to accommodate cable boxes, DVD players and other sources.

 In the 80s, data the projector weighed up to 40 lbs.
 They had a cathode-ray tube.
 Fortunately, the data projectors are more compact and lighter than it was some years ago.
 For example, the MP1400 from Compaq is only 4 pounds.

 What is a Laser Projector?

 There is a projector that is an advanced device that projects a wider variety of colors than the typical lamp projector.
 As a result, the picture quality from a laser projector is better and more refined.

 The projector creates images by varying laser beams.
 In the majority of cases, the projector features housing that incorporates a laser, galvanometer scanners, mirrors, and other optical elements.